ISHITVAVERMA/Tor_Bridge_Implementation/README.md

  - Install dependencies with `pip install -r requirements.txt`
  - Make sure you get a `cache.sqlite` file from your system running a Tor bridge with [nyx](https://nyx.torproject.org/) as a monitor.
 By default it is stored at `~/.nyx/logs`
  - Either place it in the root directory or provide a path.
+ - As for this project I already added it in my repository

 #### Usage